Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Loose Ends

 \subsection{The Batch Sampling Test}

-In this section we show how the data structure performs the batch sampling test among $i$-primary endpoints touching $\bf u^i$, where $\bf u^i$ is the $\H$-node merged from Section~\ref{section:establishing-two-components}.
-Let $s$ be the number of $i$-primary endpoints touching $\bf u^i$, $s_2$ be the number of $i$-secondary endpoints touching $\bf u^i$, and $\hat s$ be the $(1+o(1))$-approximation of $s$ obtained via Lemma~\ref{lemma-main} (Operation~\ref{opr:counter}).
+Recall from the deletion algorithm of Section~\ref{section:establishing-two-components} that $\bf u^i$ is the new $\H$-node resulting from merging a set of siblings.
+In this section we show how the data structure performs the batch sampling test among $i$-primary endpoints touching $\bf u^i$.
+Let $p$ and $s$ be the number of $i$-primary and $i$-secondary endpoints touching $\bf u^i$, and let $\hat p = \hat C_i({\bf u^i})$ be a $(1+o(1))$-approximation of $p$.
+(Retrieving $\hat p$ is Operation~\ref{opr:counter} from Lemma~\ref{lemma-main}.)